gabymorgi/gameTracker/README.md

     Download the results with format `[REQ_TYPE]_batch_[BATCH_INDEX].jsonl`

-3. Then you can run again `npm run script` and follow the menu to select the proper option to:
+3. Then you can run again `bun ./scripts/main.ts` and follow the menu to select the proper option to:

     - Parse requests